Cerruti 1881

-Cerruti 1881, also known as Cerruti, is a French luxury fashion house founded in 1967 in Paris by the Italian stylist and fashion producer Nino Cerruti.
-It was named "1881" because Nino's grandfather established the family woolen mill, Fratelli Cerruti Wool Mill, in Italy in 1881.
+Cerruti 1881, also known as Cerruti, is an Italian luxury fashion house founded in 1967 and headquartered in Paris.
+It was founded by the Italian stylist and fashion producer Nino Cerruti.
+It was named "1881" because Nino's grandfather established the family woolen mill, Lanificio Fratelli Cerruti Wool Mill, in Italy in 1881.

-In 1967, Nino Cerruti founded the Cerruti fashion house, with headquarters at 3 Place de la Madeleine in Paris, and opened his first shop at 27 rue Royale in Paris.
+In 1967, Nino Cerruti founded the Cerruti fashion house, with a headquarters and boutique at 3 Place de la Madeleine in the Right Bank, and opened his first shop at 27 rue Royale in Paris.
 The headquarters of the company is still located on rue Royale.

-In August 2006, the company was acquired by American firm MatlinPatterson Global Advisors.

-In December 2010, the company was bought by Chinese clothing retailer Trinity Limited.